New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

 Moreover, this study considers only the setting where the maximum number of allowable visits to each charging station, denoted by $N_{\text{max}}$, is unlimited.
 This assumption is also considered in the extended scenario of \citet{Su2024}.
-In arc- and event-based formulations, small values of $N_{\text{max}}$ reduce node duplication and model size, while the unlimited case is difficult to model.
-In contrast, BTSFF naturally handles the unlimited case without added complexity.
-As our focus is on general comparisons, and it is reasonable for a station to be visited unlimited times (or at least a sufficiently large number of times), we consider only the unlimited setting.
+In existing arc- and event-based formulations, a key role of setting values on $N_{\text{max}}$ is to enforce network flow through charging stations by replicating each station $N_{\text{max}}$ times, which may substantially increase the model size.
+In contrast, our formulations handle the unlimited recharging case without introducing additional station replications.
+Since our focus is on comparing discretization strategies rather than restricting station visits, we consider the unlimited setting across the three formulations.
+Nevertheless, for benchmarking purposes, we additionally implement an IEBF variant with limited station visits to compare with existing benchmarks.

-Based on the above mentioned description of E-ADARP, we define its discretized counterpart, referred to as D-E-ADARP.
-The key distinction lies in the use of discretized input parameters: time and battery values are quantized into predefined units.
+Based on the above description of E-ADARP, we define its discretized counterpart, referred to as D-E-ADARP.
+The key distinction lies in the use of discretized input parameters: time and SoC values are quantized into predefined units.
 Consequently, $C^t_{ij}$ and $C^b_{ij}$ on all arcs are restricted to integer multiples of these units.
-The resulting finite sets of time indices and SoCs are denoted by $T$ and $B$, respectively, for which $e_i, l_i \in T$, and $b_{\max}, b_{\min}, \gamma b_{\max} \in B$.
-The time horizon set $T = \{t_{\min}, t_1, t_2, \dots, t_{\max}\}$ consists of a sequence of increasingly ordered time indices, while the battery horizon set $B = \{b_{\min}\, b_1, b_2, \dots, b_{\max}\}$ comprises a sequence of increasingly ordered SoCs.
+The resulting finite sets of time indices and SoCs are denoted by $T$ and $B$, respectively, for which $et_i, lt_i \in T$, and $b_{\max}, b_{\min}, \gamma b_{\max} \in B$.
+The time horizon set $T = \{t_{\min}, t_1, t_2, \dots, t_{\max}\}$ consists of a sequence of increasingly ordered time indices, while the SoC horizon set $B = \{b_{\min}, b_1, b_2, \dots, b_{\max}\}$ comprises a sequence of increasingly ordered SoCs.